 I am a classicist and historian with particular interests in early Christian and late antique history and literature.
 I studied Classics and Theology at Oxford, Cambridge, and Manchester, before taking up a Fulbright Scholarship at Berkeley.
 I then held lectureships at Edinburgh and Durham before moving to Kings in 2017.

 - Early Christian history and literature

 - Late antiquity

 My first monograph, on Eusebius of Caesarea’s Ecclesiastical History, argued that the first narrative of early Christian history used events and individuals from Christianity’s past to create a new vision of Christianity tailored to Eusebius’ fourth century context.
-I am now working on a new study of the persecution of the early Christians that aims to pioneer a new “bottom up” approach to the reality of Christian experience under Rome.
+I am working on a new study of the persecution of the early Christians that aims to use comparative historiography to transform our understanding of this phenomenon.

-I teach a range of modules across the Departments of Classics and Liberal Arts, with a focus on Roman history (of the late Republican, early and high imperial, and late antique periods).
+I teach a range of modules in the Departments of Classics, with a focus on Roman history (of the late Republican, early and high imperial, and late antique periods).

 Expertise and public engagement